Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Application to hypersonic flows in chemical non-equilibrium

-This case has already been validated against literature in \cite{margaritis2022}.
+This case has already been validated against literature with the current flow solver in \cite{margaritis2022}.
 Due to the wall temperature approaching $T_{wall}\approx 4900K$ near the inflow, $N_2$ and $O_2$ rapidly start to produce their monoatomic counterpart, as well as $NO$, through endothermic chemical reactions.
 This is illustrated in \cref{subfig:species_A} presenting all the mass fraction profiles at the streamwise location of $Re_x = 2000$.
 Close to the wall, the $O_2$ mass fraction decreases while $O$ and $NO$ are created.
 To a smaller extent, $N$ is also created through $N_2$ dissociation.
 The mean flow and temperature profiles at a streamwise Reynolds number of $Re_x = 2000$ are presented in \cref{subfig:vel_A} and \cref{subfig:temp_A}, alongside the same case simulated using a thermally perfect gas assumption (ignoring non-equilibrium effects).
 The base flows differ significantly depending on the assumption used for the gas.
 Wall temperature decreases significantly from a thermally perfect gas to a finite-rate chemistry assumption, and the boundary layer becomes thicker.
 Overall, these results highlight and corroborate the importance of including chemical non-equilibrium effects for the accurate simulation of high-enthalpy hypersonic flows.
+On another note, it has been shown in \cite{margaritis2022} that the choice of the diffusion model (i.e Stefan-Maxwell or an approximation based on Fick's law (\cref{eq:ramshaw})) does not have any noticeable impact on the baseflow obtained in a chemical non-equilibrium simulation.
+However, using the algebraic equation reduces the CPU cost of the simulation by 40\% compared to the rigorous Stefan-Maxwell model.